By Michael Seid, Managing Director, MSA Worldwide

-The consideration of this marketing conference, non-traditional franchisees and locations, is an indication of how far franchising has progressed.
-Until recent times franchising has been considered a non-traditional method of distribution.
+Until recent times, franchising was considered a non-traditional method of distribution.
 Today, with the recognition that has been achieved for the delivery of consistent, quality products and services through stable, recognized brand names, the opportunities to penetrate new markets have begun to multiply rapidly.
 This includes through non-traditional franchisees and locations.

 There are a host of what can be called non-traditional franchisees and locations, including international franchisees, multi-unit investor groups, core vs. tertiary markets, and tandem franchise relationships.
-Today I would like to discuss those opportunities in locations which provide franchisors with a captured audience – the mass gathering locations.
+This article addresses those opportunities in locations which provide franchisors with a captured audience – the mass gathering locations.

 Mass Gathering Opportunities